-A Doctorate of Philosophy(PhD) is the highest academic degree that can be awarded to a student.
+Doctorate of Philosophy(PhD) is the highest academic degree that can be awarded to a student.
 It is a mark of one’s expertise in the selected field and a prerequisite to qualify a person to teach a subject at university level.
-Indeed, the Phd course is attempted by few students, it requires strong academic work ethic and dedication as a degree can last for 3-4 years.
+Indeed, the PhD course is attempted by few students, since it requires strong academic work ethics and dedication, since this degree can last for 3-4 years.
 A PhD can be attained in any academic topic, from medicine to geography.
-This degree involves a research element which leads to a dissertation followed by the viva, is crucial for the students while attaining the PhD degree.
+This degree involves a research element which leads to a dissertation followed by the viva, all of which are crucial for the students while attaining their PhD degree.

 Why Should You Do A Phd?